 Romantika Apartments: Just the place to feel the joys of having your own beach, yet being able to easily walk to find somewhere to eat and drink.
 These select few apartments face the sea across private gardens which lead straight on to the sand.
 The village, though quiet, is a 10-minute seafront walk from your balcony.
 It has enough local residents to mean that you can eat well and enjoy a coffee or a drink in the company of locals.
 A great place for solitude, softened by the fact that the family owners are around to offer hospitality and local knowledge (they speak English, german and greek).
 Nearby: Phaestos (must visit), Zaros village and gorge, the village of Pitsidia, near Matala, with both local and international residents and a creative feel.

 Reputation for mild winters, but on the north coast midway between Agios Nikolaos and Sitia.
 The small fishing-village with archaeological ruins on the islet opposite.
 There are one or two tavernas open all winter and a small village store.
 This makes for a peaceful retreat, with the sea, often a chance of sunny days and a real local atmosphere.
 Be one of the few, instead of one of the crowd.

 You need a car or motorcycle to get to and from Mochlos and for worthwhile drives and visits to villages on the spectacular "Riviera-like" coast road between here and Sitia (an hour and change, away).

 Mochlos Mare: Great apartments with a sea view - set out like a small hotel, in gardens with more flowers than you can count!
-On the edge of the village, ten minutes walk from the small beach and seaside village centre.
+On the edge of the village, ten minutes' walk from the small beach and seaside village center.